Documents to download

 In its most recent annual survey of global freedom of religion or belief, published in 2020, the UN Special Rapporteur found that legal restrictions had increased from 2007 to 2017.
 These included restrictions on freedom to worship publicly, the operation of humanitarian agencies and associations, the appointment of faith leaders, and access to education.

-To promote this, in 2018 the Government appointed its first dedicated special envoy, currently Fiona Bruce MP.
-The Government also funds several aid programmes, including the John Bunyan Fund and the FoRB leadership network, and can apply sanctions against those who abuse freedoms.
+The government also funds the John Bunyan Fund for work on FoRB and can apply sanctions against those who abuse freedoms.

 The UK is a member of the International Religious Freedom or Belief Alliance, launched by the US in 2020.
 In 2022, the UK hosted a conference where 35 countries signed one or more statements on freedom of religion or belief.